 But working for yourself can have its own set of challenges as well.
 When you work for a company, a lot of details are usually taken care of for you, like schedules, payroll, business expenses, insurance and retirement savings.

-However, being your own boss usually means that you’ll have to pick up these responsibilities yourself.
+However, being your own boss typically means that you’ll have to pick up these responsibilities yourself.
 In other words, you may have a lot more “stuff” to keep track of besides just getting the client work done.

-But striking out on your own to do what you love doesn’t necessarily have to create more headaches – especially on the money management front.
-As with other areas in life, staying organized and planning are keys to success.
+But striking out on your own to do what you love doesn’t necessarily have to create headaches – especially on the money management front.
+As with other areas in life, staying organized and planning ahead are keys to success.

 Whether you’re new to the self-employment world or a veteran, we want to share a few tips that could help you manage your money effectively and keep you moving towards your financial goals, like a boss.